100% Satisfaction Guarantee

 - Filby, P. William and Mary K Meyer.
 Passenger and Immigration Lists Index in Four Volumes.
 Detroit: Gale Research, 1985.
 Print.
 (ISBN 0-8103-1795-8).

 - Humble, Richard.
 The Fall of Saxon England.
 New York: Barnes and Noble, 1975.
 Print.
 (ISBN 0-88029-987-8).

 - Chadwick, Nora Kershaw and J.X.W.P Corcoran.
 The Celts.
 London: Penguin, 1790.
 Print.
 (ISBN 0140212116).

 - Hinde, Thomas Ed.
 The Domesday Book England's Heritage Then and Now.
 Surrey: Colour Library Books, 1995.
 Print.
 (ISBN 1-85833-440-3).

 - Best, Hugh.
 Debrett's Texas Peerage.
 New York: Coward-McCann, 1983.
 Print.
 (ISBN 069811244X).

 The Guy Family Crest was acquired from the Houseofnames.com archives.
 The Guy Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 26 September 2013 at 08:48.
+This page was last modified on 4 April 2016 at 23:59.